vdaas/vald/docs/contributing/unit-test-guideline.md

         - we have to all test cases with value which satisfies `...interface{}` as same as [basic test case](#Basic).
 For example, `val = 1`, `val = "input"`, `val = []float64{2020.12}` and so on.

     1. When input is not `...interface{}` but `...[]int`, `...[]string` or etc
-        - we have to create only slice pattern test cases, which is the same as do not create test cases with a single vale.
+        - we have to create only slice pattern test cases, which is the same as not create test cases with a single vale.
         - we should test with boundary cases, for example, we should test with `val = []int{math.MaxInt64()}` when the input value is `...[]int`.